-- (ii) will, unless there are good reasons not to, write to the Member you are complaining about: - (a) stating that a complaint has been made against them; - (b) providing them with your name (unless you have asked that this information is not provided and/or there are good reasons not to provide it); - (c) stating the relevant paragraphs of the Code you believe the Member has breached; and - (d) stating that the complaint will be considered by the Monitoring Officer.
+- 1.8.
+Upon receiving a fully completed complaint, the Monitoring Officer will usually, within five working days: - (a) acknowledge receipt to the complainant; - (b) unless there are good reasons not to, write to the Member you are complaining about: - (i) stating that a complaint has been made against them; - (ii) providing them with your name (unless the Monitoring Officer has agreed not to provide it); - (iii) stating the relevant paragraph or paragraphs of the Code you allege the Member has breached; - (iv) asking the Member if they think the complaint is capable of being resolved informally; and - (v) stating that the complaint will be considered by the Monitoring Officer. - 1.9.
+If the Monitoring Officer is clear that you are making a complaint that a GLA Member has breached the GLA's Code of Conduct, the Monitoring Officer will normally try to resolve your complaint informally.